Zhu Yifan

-Zhu Yifan (祝一帆 (祝一帆, Zhù Yīfān); born March 1, 1988, in Beijing) is a Chinese football player who currently plays as a midfielder.
+Zhu Yifan (祝一帆 (祝一帆, Zhù Yīfān); born March 1, 1988, in Beijing) is a Chinese former football player who played as a midfielder.

 Club career

 Born and raised in Beijing, Zhu Yifan would join the Beijing Guoan youth team before moving to the senior team where he would eventually earn his senior team debut on June 13, 2009, in a 1-0 league victory against Tianjin Teda F.C.
-After his debut he would mainly be used as a substitute until February 23, 2010, saw him start his first senior game against Melbourne Victory FC in an AFC Champions League game that Beijing Guoan won 1-0.
+After his debut he would mainly be used as a substitute until February 23, 2010, saw him start his first senior game against Melbourne Victory FC in an AFC Champions League game that Beijing Guoan won 1–0.

 On 31 December 2013, Zhu signed for fellow Chinese Super League side Henan Jianye.

 In February 2015, Zhu transferred to fellow Chinese Super League side Changchun Yatai.
 In March 2016, Zhu was loaned to China League Two side Jiangxi Liansheng until 31 December 2016.
 In February 2017, he was loaned to League Two side Hebei Elite until 31 December 2017.

 On 27 February 2019, Zhu transferred to League One newcomer Nantong Zhiyun.
 The following season he was dropped to the reserves after he broke club rules for having a mobile phone on him while on duty and would have to go to the Chinese Football Association for arbitration.
 At the end of the 2020 league season he would leave the club.